Samia-Ahmad/Restaurant_managment_system/README.md

 # Restaurant Management System

 ## Overview

 This system manages a restaurant's menu and customer orders using Object-Oriented Programming principles in Dart.
-It consists of several core classes to handle restaurants, menus, and orders.
+It includes classes for handling restaurants, menus, and orders efficiently.

 ---